 Kubernetes, the open-source tool, is one of the most popular containers.
 Initially conceptualized and owned by Google, Kubernetes was made available for free.
 While other containers such as docker and vagrant are widely used, Kubernetes has garnered enough traction to be in its league.
 This is primarily due to how easy, and cost-effective Kubernetes or Kubes is.

-While Kubernetes, also known as K8s, is popular among developers, not every developer is aware of the true potential of the container.
-So, while Kubernetes is used for its easy development and deployment process, Kubernetes is also in demand for its Autoscaling feature.
+While Kubernetes, also known as K8s, is popular among developers, not every developer is aware of the container’s true potential.
+So, while Kubernetes is used for its easy development and deployment process, it is also in demand for its Autoscaling feature.

 Kubernetes Autoscaling is a key feature that allows seamless scaling with multiple mechanisms.
 While the cloud has made scaling synonymous with cakewalk, there is much more to the scaling than one assumes, and Kubernetes made the scaling process better than most.

 As alluded to, Kubernetes has different scaling methods, which we shall explore in this blog.
 For the curious soul, the three methods of Kubernetes autoscaling are Horizontal Pod Autoscaler, Vertical Pod Autoscaler, and Cluster Autoscaler.
-We shall look into these processes and how they help the automation of application scaling.
+We shall look into these processes and how they help automate application scaling.

 Understanding Kubernetes Autoscaling

-Automation is an aspect that companies are still finding their way about.
-The shrewdest ones embrace Kubernetes as one can automate processes with Kubes, ranging from provisioning to scaling.
-This automation saves time and money and wicks away manual intervention as automated scaling or autoscaling handles all these issues, ranging from demand spikes to scaling down resources.
+Companies are still finding their way around automation.
+The shrewd ones embrace Kubernetes, as one can automate processes with Kubes, ranging from provisioning to scaling.
+This automation saves time and money and wicks away manual intervention, as automated scaling or autoscaling handles all these issues, ranging from demand spikes to scaling down resources.
 This method can be used along with Cluster Autoscaler, which, like Kubernetes autoscaling, uses the required resources without intervention.

 While ‘autoscaling’ bears the semblance of a ‘good-to-have feature,’ it is a must-have should you keep experiencing spikes and have a lot of error-prone tasks.
 You dedicate resources and time to make the required changes in manual scaling.